NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 NHS Notify uses the [Personal Demographics Service (PDS)](https://digital.nhs.uk/services/personal-demographics-service) to find and populate certain personalisation fields for each recipient.
 This happens automatically when you [tell us who you want to message]({% link pages/using-nhs-notify/tell-us-who-you-want-to-message.md %}) using recipients' NHS numbers.

-You can use the following PDS personalisation fields in your templates:
+To use PDS personalisation fields in your templates, choose from the following list:

 - fullName
 - firstName